neilramaswamy/structured-streaming/docs/guides/connectors/sources.md

 - **Kafka source** - Reads data from a Kafka-compatible broker, such as a Confluent cluster or Azure EventHubs, into a streaming DataFrame.

 !!! note
-    Some Spark vendors support additional sources.
+    Some Spark vendors support additional production sources.
 See your vendor's documentation.

 Structured Streaming also supports several non-production sources for testing purposes: